Edward Thomas (poet)

-Life and career
+Life and career as a soldier

 Background and early life

 Edward Thomas was the son of Mary Elizabeth Townsend and Philip Henry Thomas, a civil servant, author, preacher and local politician.
 He was born in Lambeth, an area of present-day south London, previously in Surrey.
 He was educated at Belleville School, Battersea Grammar School and St Paul's School, all in London.

 Thomas's family were mostly Welsh.
 Of his six great-grandparents for whom information has been found, five were born in Wales, and one in Ilfracombe.
 All four of his grandparents had been born and brought up in Wales.
 Of these, his paternal grandparents lived in Tredegar.
 His grandmother, Rachel Phillips, had been born and brought up there, whilst his grandfather, Henry Thomas, who'd been born in Neath, worked there as a collier and then an engine fitter.
 Their son, Philip Henry, who was Edward Thomas's father, had been born in Tredegar and spent his early years there.

 Thomas's maternal grandfather was Edward Thomas Townsend, the son of Margaret and Alderman William Townsend, a Newport merchant active in Liberal and Chartist politics.
 His maternal grandmother was Catherine Marendaz, from Margam, just outside Port Talbot, where her family had been tenant farmers since at least the late 1790s.
 Their daughter, Mary Elizabeth Townsend, married Philip Henry Thomas.
 Mary and Philip were Edward Thomas's parents.

 Although Edward Thomas's father, Philip Henry Thomas, had left Tredegar for Swindon (and then London) in his early teens, “the Welsh connection was … enduring.”
 He continued throughout his life to visit his relatives in south Wales.
 His feelings for Wales were also manifest in other ways.
 There were frequent journeys to Merthyr to lecture on behalf of the Ethical Society, and even a visit in 1906 to a National Eisteddfod in north Wales.
 Philip Henry Thomas “cultivated his Welsh connections assiduously,” so much so that Edward Thomas and his brothers could even boast that their father knew Lloyd George.

 Like his father before him, Edward Thomas continued throughout his life to visit his many relatives and friends in Ammanford, Newport, Swansea and Pontardulais.
 Thomas also enjoyed a twenty-year friendship with a distant cousin, the teacher, theologian and poet, John Jenkins (Gwili), of the Hendy, just across the county border from Pontardulais.
 Gwili’s elegy for Thomas describes the many walks they took together in the countryside around Pontardulais and Ammanford.
 Such was the family’s connection to this part of Wales that three of Edward Thomas's brothers were sent to school at Watcyn Wyn’s Academy in Ammanford, where Gwili had become headmaster in 1908.